-1. Review the other lesson materials thoroughly.

-2. Read "Overview/PowerPoint/Lesson Guide".
+- 1. Review the other lesson materials thoroughly. - 2.
+Read "Overview/PowerPoint/Lesson Guide".
 It will serve as a general guide for the lesson content, though it does not describe every step in detail.
 It is also modifiable, but note that it is only modifiable if you use the "Save As" option or browse to it.
 (If you click on it in the lesson page, you will not be able to modify it.)
-To get a version you can modify, go to "File/Save As" to save a copy to your computer, or browse to Vex Curriculum/ Content/Lessons/gearbox/documents/teachernote.doc on the Vex curriculum, and copy it to your computer.

-3. While the PowerPoint will serve as a general guide for the lesson content, this document will serve as a general guide for how to teach the lesson content.
-It is also modifiable, but note that it is only modifiable if you browse to it.
-(If you click on it in the lesson page, you will not be able to modify it.)
-To get a version you can modify, browse to Vex Curriculum/ Content/Lessons/gearbox/documents/teachernote.doc on your cd and copy it to your computer.

-4. Have your students review all the materials in "Background."
-Under "Helper Link", "Torque" and "Gear Ratio" provide information on fundamental physical concepts.
+To get a version you can modify, go to "File/Save As" to save a copy to your computer, or browse to Vex Curriculum/ Content/Lessons/gearbox/documents/teachernote.doc on the Vex curriculum, and copy it to your computer. - 3.
+While the PowerPoint will serve as a general guide for the lesson content, this document will serve as a general guide for how to teach the lesson content.
+There is also a modifiable version on the disk.
+To get to it, right click on the drive the Vex Curriculum is in, and select "Explore".
+Then browse to "Content/lessons/gearbox/docs/teacher\notes.doc".
+Open the file, and save a version you can modify somewhere convenient. - 4.
+Have your students review all the materials in "Background."
+Under "Helper Link", "Torque", "Gears and Speed" and "Gears and Torque" provide information on fundamental physical concepts.
 Under "Resources," "Example Data for Student Exercise" is the Excel document which provides a set of sample values resulting from the experiment.
 Note that you should choose whether to print and hand out this excel document and ask students to make a similar table, or to tell students to save the file to their own computer, and modify the document by adding data gathered from their own experiments.
-Lack of computers and potential technical problems may make printing the table and asking students to construct a similar table the easier option.

-5. Modify and add to the lesson in the way that will best serve your classroom.

-6. Teach the lesson, drawing on lesson materials where appropriate.
-You may wish to begin the lesson by having your students go through "Introduction for Students" and the PowerPoint Lesson Guide, as these link an explanation of basic electrical principles to the lesson procedures.

-7. Note that as part of the lesson procedures, students will open the "Quiz" and answer various questions.
-The Quiz contains two parts: questions students should answer while performing their experiments and a second section, labeled "Checking for Understanding", which they should complete after finishing their experiments.

-8. Note also that students will fill out the Excel document, in soft or hard form, while performing their experiments.
+Lack of computers and potential technical problems may make printing the table and asking students to construct a similar table the easier option. - 5.
+Modify and add to the lesson in the way that will best serve your classroom. - 6.
+Teach the lesson, drawing on lesson materials where appropriate.
+You may wish to begin the lesson by having your students go through "Introduction for Students" and the PowerPoint Lesson Guide, as these link an explanation of basic electrical principles to the lesson procedures. - 7.
+Note that as part of the lesson procedures, students will open the "Quiz" and answer various questions.
+The Quiz contains two parts: questions students should answer while performing their experiments and a second section, labeled "Checking for Understanding", which they should complete after finishing their experiments. - 8.
+Note also that students will fill out the Excel document, in soft or hard form, while performing their experiments.
 The instructions in the lesson procedures will explain how and when to fill out both the Excel sheet and the Quiz.